klothoplatform/k2-sample-apps/chat/tutorial.md

 2. Extract the file and move the `klotho` binary to a directory in your PATH.
 3. Verify the installation by running `klotho -h` in your terminal.

-For detailed instructions, refer to the [official Klotho 2 documentation](https://klo.dev/docs).

 ### Setting Up AWS Credentials
 Klotho 2 uses standard AWS credential management methods: